Visas and Immigration

 Resources for Living in the United States

 Wait at least 10 calendar days from the date of entry into the United States to apply for a driver's license or ID.
 Most states and territories use the Systematic Alien Verification for Entitlements (SAVE) Program to determine a non-citizen's eligibility for many public benefits, including the issuance of a driver's license.

 Colorado residents who are not U.S. citizens or lawful permanent residents ("green card" holders) will only be eligible to receive a restricted driver's license or identification card.
 Learn more about obtaining a Colorado driver's license and verify you have the correct documentation to apply for one.

 Accompanying Dependent Requirements

 An accompanying dependent who applies for a driver's license or state ID should present supporting personal status documentation as well as status documentation of the primary visa holder.

-Sometimes DMV offices have difficulty when verifying dependents.
+Sometimes Department of Motor Vehicles offices have difficulty when verifying dependents.
 The best way to alleviate this problem is for all nonimmigrants in this position to do the following:

-- Always go to the DMV office with the primary (F-1, M-1 or J-1) status holder
+- Always go to the Department of Motor Vehicles office with the primary visa status holder

 - Bring the following paperwork:

 - The primary's and dependent's most current Form I-94